pydemo/databuddy/README.md

 Sybase IQ | dbisql.com | dbisql.com | dbisql.com
 TimesTen | ttBulkCp.exe | ttBulkCp.exe | ttIsql.exe

+## What it doesn't do
+- It does not create target table
+- It does not pipe data (it spools then loads)
+- It does not work in Prod.
+Trial/ad-hoc use only.

 ##Implementation

 - Written using Python (command line) and wxPython (GUI).